Snow-Okami/bolt_tutorial/chapter3.md

 ![](images/img30.png)

-If you select the command you will see it's inspector.
+If you select the command you will see its inspector.
 Right now there's not much here except two headers saying *Input* and *Result*

 ![](images/img31.png)